canonical/starlark/doc/safety/README.md

 [^7]: In this case, the term *execution thread* refers to the logical execution of a group of routines, not the OS thread facility.

+[^8]: the determinism of the release of memory can be lost if ref-counted resources are used and is shared among more than one concurrent execution thread.
+This makes it difficult even for those language to properly limit memory without occuring in non-deterministic behaviors.

-[^8]: While never counting memory releases may seem problematic, in practice, it is significant primarily for long-running routines.
+[^9]: While never counting memory releases may seem problematic, in practice, it is significant primarily for long-running routines.
 Usually, Arenas follow the same approach, never releasing memory during their lifetime but doing so in a single operation when the Arena itself is discarded.